BIGJRA/BIGJRA.github.io/rejuv.md

 Welcome to my walkthrough of Pokemon Rejuvenation!

-While you’re here, try checking out [my Youtube Channel](https://www.youtube.com/channel/UCsBx7xQxOKBsEP4k28h-KgQ)!
+While you're here, try checking out [my Youtube Channel](https://www.youtube.com/channel/UCsBx7xQxOKBsEP4k28h-KgQ)!
 I post various fan-game things from time to time.

 Do you have concerns/suggestions/etc?
 Message me on Discord with